catamphetamine/anychan/README.md

 ## Provider configuration

-The `captchan` client application supports any data provider as a datasource.
+The `anychan` client application supports any data provider as a datasource.
 It could be an online forum, an imageboard, something like [reddit.com](https://reddit.com), etc. There're currently several imageboards that're supported "out of the box".

 To add a new provider, create an `index.json` file with the provider's configuration, along with some supplementary files like a 192x192 `icon.png` and a `logo.svg`.